 Purple People Eatery Menu

-Chefs David Shipman and Michelle Duncan, who are the folks behind the food refer to their grub lovingly as “slammin‘ street food.”
+Chefs David Shipman and Michelle Duncan, the folks behind the food, refer to their grub lovingly as “slammin’ street food.”
 As someone who’s eaten every dish on the Purple People Eatery menu, I agree with that assessment.

 Burger fans will be happy to see four Blackened Bison Burgers available.
 But of course, you can’t go wrong with either the Truffled or the Black and Bleu Bison Burgers.
 The Black & Bleu is my go-to dish.

 Marcela swears by their Pork Carnitas Tacos.
-It’s the only thing she orders with an occasional Street Potato JoJos side.
+They’re the only thing she orders, along with an occasional Street Potato JoJos side.
 That combo is an excellent one-two comfort food punch.

-If you’ve got room left in your stomach, order the Mac N Jack (Purple People Eatery’s version of Mac & Cheese) with four kinds of cheese and broccoli; gotta keep it semi-healthy!
+If you have room left in your stomach, order the Mac N Jack (Purple People Eatery‘s version of Mac and Cheese), which has four kinds of cheese and broccoli.
+You gotta keep it semi-healthy!

 2012 Best Food Truck Breakfast Champ